-This course focuses on whole person assessment and expands communication and nursing process skill.
-The focus is on development of health promotion and care of adults experiencing uncomplicated health alterations.
-Scientific knowledge from nursing, physiological and psychological theories is the basis for planning, implementing, and evaluating the outcomes of nursing actions.
-Clinical settings occur in Quincy, IL and the surrounding areas.
-Prerequisites: NSG 201 and 206.
-Prerequisite or concurrent: NSG 215 and Microbiology.
-(Offered every semester.)
+This course focuses on the application of Whole Person Nursing and expands on interprofessional and therapeutic communication and collaboration.
+Emphasis is placed on the development of skills related to health promotion and disease prevention of adults experiencing health alterations.
+The use of evidence-based practice and the nursing process guide the development of clinical reasoning and content application.
+Competencies related to integration of cognitive knowledge and psychomotor skills are practiced and tested in laboratory and clinical settings.
+Prerequisites: NSG 206.
+Prerequisite or concurrent: NSG 201 and 215; and Microbiology.
+(Offered every semester)

-NSG 209 Fundamentals Pharmacology I (1)

-This course will focus on the introduction of pharmacologic agents as an intervention to promote, maintain, or restore health across the life span.
-An introduction to concepts such as Pharmacotherapeutics, pharmacodynamics, pharmacokinetics, and principles of drug administration will be presented.
+Fundamentals Pharmacology I (1) This course will focus on the introduction of pharmacologic agents as an intervention to promote, maintain, or restore health across the life span.
+An introduction to concepts such as pharmacotherapeutics, pharmacodynamics, pharmacokinetics, and principles of drug administration will be presented.
 Basic calculations necessary to safely administer medications will be mastered upon successful completion of the course.
 Emphasis will be placed upon the individualization of drug therapies based on the unique physiological, psychological, sociocultural, and spiritual needs of the recipient.
-Prerequisites: Admission to the nursing major; Anatomy and Physiology I & II, or permission of instructor.
-(Offered every semester.
-May be offered distance education.)
+Prerequisites: Admission to the nursing major, or permission of instructor.
+(Offered every semester)